• Home

 Jump to Recipe

-This is a crumb topped apple dessert you can throw together in minutes (depending on how good you are at peeling apples).
-It's from An Amish Kitchen by Beth Wiseman, Amy Clipston, and Kelly Long.
-And it looks like a fun cookbook for anyone interested in Amish culture and traditions.
+As you can see from the photo, it's a crustless apple pie -- a crumb topped apple dessert you can throw together in minutes (depending on how good you are at peeling apples).
+It's from An Amish Kitchen, a cookbook for anyone interested in Amish culture and traditions.
+The recipe in the book is called Rosemary's Apple Pie, so but since it's not so much of a pie as a cobbler, we'll call it Crustless Apple Crumb Pie.

 Recipe